nuxeo/nuxeo-bench-site/content/11b-documents.md

 ---

-## III - Content generation and Fileplan strategies
+## Content Generation and Fileplan Strategies

-> This chapter focuses on how we generated the 10B documents and how we stored them in Nuxeo repositories.
+This chapter focuses on how we generated the 10B documents and how we stored them in Nuxeo repositories.

-### Why realistic data does matter
+### Why Realistic Data Does Matter

 To tests a 10B documents repository, we need to have 10B documents that are:
 - different from each other
 - otherwise, indexing is not realistic
 - caches and low-level optimization will skew the results
 - valid
 - pdf, Docx, and images need to all be valid so that we can run conversion and text extraction

-### Challenges with generating 10B files
+### Challenges with Generating 10B Files

 Generating 10B unique documents and attachments (files) comes with a few challenges:

-**Generation time**
+**Generation Time**

 Generation needs to have very high-throughput if we want the system to be usable.
 For example, if we were to generate files at 1,000 files/s, it would still take more than 100 days to generate the 10B.

 This means that we need to have a generator that generates both metadata and files at a much higher throughput.